 Persons applying for graduate study in the Department of Counseling at North Carolina A&T State University must have earned a bachelor's degree from a four-year college.
-The application packet may be obtained online from the NCAT Graduate School Complete applications include a completed application form, personal statement, resume, official transcripts of all prior academic work, three letters of recommendation or reference forms, statement of residence, and application fee.
-If enrolled in an academic program at the time of admission, the applicant must submit the final transcript verifying graduation before the School of Graduate Studies will finalize the admission decision.
+The application packet may be obtained online from the NCAT Graduate College.
+Complete applications include a completed application form, personal statement, resume, official transcripts of all prior academic work, three letters of recommendation or reference forms, statement of residence, and application fee.